RyanJCampb/Bacterial-PPI-Prediction/PREPROCESS/README.md

-                -k <int> create k-fold subsets of data for use in cross-validation 5 (DEFAULT): saves data subsets under CV_SET/ including formatted data as per -m option 0 or 1: does not create k-fold subsets -a <flag> generates all-to-all PPIs, positively labelled, for proteins in the final dataset (BE MINDFUL OF HARDDRIVE/STORAGE)
+                -k <int> create k-fold subsets of data for use in cross-validation 5 (DEFAULT): saves data subsets under CV_SET/ including formatted data as per -m option 0 or 1: does not create k-fold subsets -a <flag> generates all-to-all PPIs, positively labelled, for proteins in the final dataset (used for creating RP datasets) (BE MINDFUL OF HARDDRIVE/STORAGE)
                 -pm <int> creates number of Park&Marcotte sets from final dataset for evaluations, default is 0)

 # HPIDB Dataset Preprocessing